vincentsijben/docker-swarm-persistent-storage/README.md

 # docker-swarm-persistent-storage
-This repo contains 2 working examples of using Digital Ocean Spaces as a persistent storage solution for docker swarm.
+This repo contains 2 working examples of using Digital Ocean Spaces as a persistent storage solution for docker compose/swarm.

-- In local dev environment, you need to install the docker plugin manual.
+- In local dev environment, you need to install the docker plugin manually (see ```rebuild-s3fs.sh```).
 - In production (docker swarm) you can use the used swarm:exec image to install the docker plugin globally on all nodes.

+## Setting up the Digital Ocean Space
 1. Create a new space in Digital Ocean and make sure to upload a file through the DO interface.
 This is *very* important, otherwise you'll get ```chmod``` or ```input/output``` errors.
 I've filed a bug report to DO support about this.
 2. If you're mounting a subfolder in your DO space, make sure to upload a random file through the DO interface there as well!
 3. Get an API key in Digital Ocean for the spaces API.

 I prefer the s3fs option, because it uses secrets in production and doesn't require a config file in 2 necessary folders, along with a fuse install on the server.

-The (in my usecases minor-)downside of using s3fs is when mounting several subfolders in one DO space to several volumes, s3fs does something weird with those subfolders; you can't just navigate through them in some use cases.
+The (in my usecases) minor downside of using s3fs is when mounting several subfolders in one DO space to several volumes, s3fs does something weird with those subfolders; you can't just navigate through them in some use cases.
 When I tested this with rclone, I had no problems and could simply navigate through all those subfolders from within a 'higher level volume mount'.

 Todo:
 - I could not get a mongodb container to work with a s3fs mounted volume.
-I keep getting permission errors for WiredTiger
+I changed the uid and gid to 999, that helps with WiredTiger permission errors

 ## s3fs example
 You cannot use the same volume names, so if you want to use 1 Digital Ocean Space and create multiple volumes with it, you'll have to use subfolders to mount.